 \subsection{C1 : Substrate preparation}

-The process starts from a two-inch, double-side polished sapphire wafer.
-This wafer is dipped in a piranha solution made of 2/3 of sulfuric acid and 1/3 of hydrogen peroxyde (in volume) during 20 minutes.
-Then, it is rinsed with water and dried by dinitrogen blow.
+The process starts with a two-inch, double-side-polished sapphire wafer.
+This wafer is dipped in a piranha solution made with 2/3 sulfuric acid and 1/3 hydrogen peroxyde (by volume) and left for 20 minutes.
+Then, it is rinsed with water and dried with a stream of nitrogen.
 After that, the wafer is loaded into an RF reactive sputterer together with a tantalum target.
-The targeted thickness of tantalum sputtering is between 80 and 90 nm.
-The sputtering process shall be performed while the wafer is heated up to 600°C in order to get alpha phase tantalum.
+The targeted thickness of the tantalum sputtering is between 80 and 90 nm.
+The sputtering process shall be performed while the wafer is heated up to 600°C to obtain alpha phase tantalum.
 The wafer is then prepared for dicing.
-In that regard, UV III is spincoated over the wafer during 60 seconds at 3000 rpm with an acceleration of 2000 rpm/s.
-This is followed by a postbake at 120°C during 3 minutes.
+To this end, UV III is spin-coated over the wafer for 60 seconds at 3000 rpm with an acceleration of 2000 rpm/s, followed by a postbake at 120°C for 3 minutes.